-Comprised of four unique designs, the Continum collection of wallpapers derives inspiration from both the natural world and classical manmade motifs in equal measure – two reference ancient Greek mythology and two recontextualize nature in majestic ways.
+Comprised of four unique designs, the Continum wallpaper collection by Trove derives inspiration from both the natural world and classical manmade motifs in equal measure – two reference ancient Greek mythology and two recontextualize nature in majestic ways.

 Paying homage to the Three Graces in Greek mythology – charm, beauty and creativity – Charis is a modern interpretation of an early 1800s pattern by French wallpaper design house Zuber that Trove founders and designers Jee Levin and Randall Buck spotted at the Cooper Hewitt Museum.
 The grid-like formation of goddesses under arches has a compelling sense of orderly rhythm and is offered in four colourways.